stitchdata/docs/_integration-schemas/hubspot/contacts.md

   - name: "canonical-vid"
     type: "integer"
     primary-key: true
+    description: |
-    description: "The canonical ID of the contact.
-In {{ integration.display_name }}, contacts may have multiple vids, but the canonical-vid will be the primary ID for a contact."
+      The canonical ID of the contact.
+In {{ integration.display_name }}, contacts may have multiple vids, but the `canonical-vid` will be the primary ID for a contact.

+      **Note**: When a contact is merged into another contact, the parent contact is updated with the child contact's vid added to its `merged-vids` list.
+The child contact is not updated, however, so to fully account for merged contacts, canonical-vids that appear in the `merged-vids` list should be filtered out.

+  - name: "properties__lastModifiedDate__value"
+    type: "string"
+    replication-key: true
+    description: "A Unix timestamp in milliseconds of when the contact was last updated."

   - name: "vid"
     type: "integer"